hrgdavor/jsx6/libs/editor-monaco/README.md

+### note
+This could easily become obsolete if I find similarly simple way to do this with official builds.
+For now, I need this build.
+I am starting to realise that unpkg removes this from cache realetively fast, because there are not many users/downloads.
+So When I open sites using this, first load can take tens of seconds.

 # Pre-built Monaco editor with workers

 ![Version 0.34.100](https://img.shields.io/badge/version-0.34.100-blue)

 Purpose of this repo is to be able to use Monaco editor in my projects without advanced tools.
 Monaco is such big editor that I want to load it separately, and if I include it as a dependency